PhilDay-CT/cheriot-rtos/docs/CodingConventions.md

 Use rich types
 --------------

-Public interfaces to compartments may need to be usable from C and so provide an `int` return with negative values indicating success.
+Public interfaces to compartments may need to be usable from C and so provide an `int` return with negative values indicating failure.
+This also aligns with the return value from the default compartment error handler.
 Internal interfaces or things that can be guaranteed to be exposed only to higher-level languages should use option or variant types.
 For example, consider this C API: